Our Staff

 Feel free to contact any minister with questions.

-Tate Addis, Organist
+Tate Addis, Associate Director of Music and Organist

 Before coming to Asheville, Tate served for two years as Wilson Family Sacred Music Intern at New York City’s Brick Presbyterian Church.
 He has also served as Organist-Choirmaster at the Yale Berkeley Divinity School in New Haven and as organist at Second Presbyterian Church in Kansas City.
+He holds degrees from Wichita State University, the University of Missouri – Kansas City, Yale University, and Oberlin Conservatory.

-Leah Brown, Associate Pastor, Pastoral Care
+Leah Brown, Pastor of Congregational Care

 Leah joined the FBCA staff in 2008.
 She coordinates and provides pastoral care for the congregation.
 Leah graduated with a B.A. in Psychology from UNC-Asheville.
 She received her Master of Social Work from UNC-Chapel Hill and is a Licensed Clinical Social Worker.
 Her clinical focus is aging and end-of-life care.
 She provides both individual and family counseling.
 Leah is the liaison for the Sacred Garden and the First Shine Learning Center.